 The average adult bull bison weighs 2,000 pounds, stands 6 feet tall at the shoulder, runs up to 35 mph, and can jump six feet in the air.
 They may look like lumbering, fluffy cows, but they are incredibly nimble battering rams that get wicked pissed if you mess with them.
 If you cannot imagine what kind of damage a bison can do, youtube some attack videos and feast your eyes.

 Wind Cave National Park is home to between 400-500 bison and the herds break into smaller congregations from there.
 Most groups that we saw were between 50-100 strong.

-Every morning after sunrise the buffalo herds of Wind Cave National Park graze about the grasslands and pose for photos.
+Every morning after sunrise the buffalo herds of Wind Cave National Park graze about the grasslands posing for photos.
 The average bison eats 30 pounds of grass daily.

 Some days they hang out closer to the road than other days, and some days they gather in the road.
 You may have to drive around for a few minutes to find them, and on occasion they are too deep in the prairie.
 Usually though, even if the herd is inaccessible, a few male bison will be scratching themselves on sign posts or licking salt off the side of the highway.
 It is very cute when they do that.

-We can’t put it much more plainly: If you want to have the close-up bison experience you can: A. Sit in Yellowstone traffic.
+We can’t put it much more plainly: If you want to have a close-up bison experience, you can: A. Sit in Yellowstone traffic.
 B. Wander the gigantic Custer State Park looking for them.
 Or, C. Come to Wind Cave and have them all to yourself.

 FYI, the park is open to everyone — a highway runs through the middle of it.
 You do not have to pay to drive through the park and look at the bison.